 You may like to download and display our set of classroom posters outlining Gardner’s Multiple Intelligences posters.

-When you dig a little deeper into the wonderful pages of this book you’ll see each of these intelligences highlighted in one form or the other.
+When you dig a little deeper into the wonderful pages of this book, you’ll see each of these intelligences highlighted in one form or another.

 All the Ways to Be Smart Activity Ideas

-Once you have unpacked Garnder’s Multiple Intelligences and read this book to your class, this Proud Peacock template is the perfect student activity.
+Once you have unpacked Gardner’s Multiple Intelligences and read this book to your class, this Proud Peacock template is the perfect student activity.

-Print off the template and encourage your students to have a think about all of the ways they are smart, what are they proud of?
-Then, get them to write all of the things they think about on the feathers of the peacock in black marker (you may like them to write in lead pencil first and then go over their writing with a black marker).
+Print off the template and encourage your students to think about all the ways they are smart and what they are proud of.
+Then, get them to write all the things they think about on the peacock’s feathers in black marker (you may like them to write in lead pencil first and then go over their writing with a black marker).

 Once they have finished writing on the peacock’s feathers, they can use coloured markers to colour the circles on the peacock’s feathers.
-Encourage them to look at the main colours featured on a peacock.
-To finish up, we used watercolour paint on the larger part of the feathers and middle part of the peacock’s body to give this gorgeous effect.
+Encourage them to look at the peacock’s main colours.
+To finish up, we used watercolour on the larger feathers and the middle part of the peacock’s body to create this gorgeous effect.

 Maths Investigation – Which Plane Flies Best